 - Shut off and drain outside faucets.
 If your hose bibs have individual shutoff valves, turn off the water supply and drain the faucets.

 - Winterize your outdoor irrigation system and other water fixtures.

 - Disconnect your garden hoses from hose bibs during the winter months.

 - Keep heat on and set your thermostat to no lower than 55° Fahrenheit while you are away from home.

 - If you are leaving your house for an extended time, ask someone to check your home daily to ensure the heat is turning on and your pipes are not frozen.

 - Locate your emergency shutoff and learn how to turn off your water supply.
 Note that not all homes have a shutoff valve.
 If you do, it may be in the garage, the basement, a hall closet or buried beneath your outside hose faucet.

-- During extended freezes or when the temperature falls well below freezing, you may want to let water trickle from an indoor faucet.
-You can also open cabinet doors beneath your indoor sinks to allow warm air to circulate.
+- To prepare for an extended freeze, you may want to open cabinet doors inside your house to allow warm air to circulate.